blaizard/bzd/README.md

 It is made to remove any dependencies from STL, but provide a similar set of components and utilities to develop applications in an efficient and safe manner.

-It features the followings:
+It features the following:

 - No dynamic allocations.
 All storage is declared either at compile time or on the stack.
 - The core library is self contained, no reliance on third-party, only on the freestanding STL.
 - Flexible error handling model.
 - Based on C++ coroutines.
-- Compile-time string formating tool.
+- Compile-time string formatting tool.
 - Lightweight.
-- Usefull set of containers.
+- Useful set of containers.

 ## Platforms